Note: Practice quizzes are available only for those sections of the manual covering rules of the road (Chapters 4 through 11 and Road Signs).

 If You Receive a Traffic Ticket

-The DMV Traffic Violations Bureau (TVB) processes the tickets for non-criminal moving traffic violations issued in the five boroughs of New York City and Rochester.
+The DMV Traffic Violations Bureau (TVB) processes the tickets for non-criminal moving traffic violations issued in the five boroughs of New York City.
 The TVB system allows the other courts in these areas to concentrate on criminal cases.
 This includes driving offenses like Driving While Intoxicated (DWI) and driving while suspended or revoked.
 In other areas of the state, traffic violations are processed in the criminal and traffic court of the city, county, town or village where the alleged offense occurred.
 No matter what court system is involved, every motorist who receives a traffic ticket can present a defense and be represented by a lawyer.

 Traffic Tickets Received Out of State